Cornelis Christiaan Dommersen: Family

 Cornelis Christiaan specialized just like his brother in sea -and river scapes and coastal scenery as those paintings had found a revival during the 19th century in Europe.
 He traveled abroad to countries such as England, America, Belgium and France, just like his countryman Abraham Hulk Senior did.
 However, in the end he found satisfaction painting not only river- and seascapes in the Netherlands but also the interior of villages and towns along the rivers.
 On his travels, he was often accompanied by his brother and his nephew.
-He wappears to have been married twice without issue.
+He appears to have been married twice without issue.

 He married twice, first in The Hague Henriette Johanna Philippo, who was born c.
 1852 in Amsterdam.
 He married 2nd in The Hague 26 May 1904 Carolina Maria Fredrica de Geus, who was born in Houtrijk en Polanen on 24 April 1852.
 Both marriages seem to have been childless.

 Exhibitions and Museums

 His work was exhibited in Amsterdam, The Hague and Rotterdam.
-His work can be found in the museums of Amsterdam, The Hague, Rotterdam and Utrecht.
+His work can be found in the museums of Amsterdam, The Hague, Rotterdam and Utrecht, as well as Cleveland, Ohio.